 - A. Placement of furnishings along the streetscape should adhere to the following criteria. - i.
-Furnishings such as benches and trash receptacles should be clustered near street intersections within the Amenity Zone.
-If a block is more than 500-feet in length, an additional cluster of furnishings should be located in or near the mid-block portion of the streetscape.
+Furnishings such as benches and trash receptacles should be placed within the Amenity Zone and clustered near street intersections.
+If a block is more than 500-feet in length, an additional cluster of furnishings should be located near the mid-block of the streetscape.
 Per Article 2-505 of the Zoning Ordinance and section 7-0305.2 of the Public Facilities Manual, furnishings should be located outside the sight triangle to preserve lines of sight at intersections. - ii.
 Fixed seating placed within the Amenity Zone should be installed perpendicular to the roadway, in order to avoid situations in which people are seated with their backs facing either the sidewalks or the roadway.
-As an exception, bus shelters and benches for bus stops on the streetscape may be placed parallel to the roadway, as is standard practice. - iii.
+As an exception, bus shelters and benches for bus stops on the streetscape should be placed parallel to the roadway, as is standard practice. - iii.
 Seating and furnishings should be placed in locations that maximize shade from trees or structures so that they are used year-round. - iv.
-Along the Richmond Highway Transit Boulevard, furnishings should be located within the Buffer Strip, and Planting Zone facing the sidewalk.
+Along the Richmond Highway Transit Boulevard, furnishings should be located within the Buffer Strip and in the Planting Zone facing the sidewalk.
+Seating may be placed parallel or perpendicular to Richmond Highway depending on furnishing size and site conditions (see Table 2).